LukeShortCloud/rootpages/src/openstack/openstack.rst

     [database]
     connection = <DB_PROVIDER>//<DB_USER>:<DB_PASS>@<DB_HOST>/nova

 -  Enable support for the Nova API and Nova's metadata API.
-If "metedata" is specified here, then the "openstack-nova-api" will handle the metadata and not "openstack-nova-metadata-api."
+If "metadata" is specified here, then the "openstack-nova-api" will handle the metadata and not "openstack-nova-metadata-api."

 .. code-block:: ini